phishingclub/templates/README.md

 ## Just give me some templates

 While this tool is for editing and checking templates, sometimes you just want quick templates to import into Phishing Club.
-On the [Releases page](https://github.com/phishingclub/templates/releases) you can download a .zip with the templates which can be imported via the Settings page in Phishing Club
+On the [Releases page](https://github.com/phishingclub/templates/releases) you can download a .zip with the templates which can be imported via the Settings page in Phishing Club.

+Remember to change the sender on emails.

 ## ⚠️ Security Warning